dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_specs.md

 If configuration is not provided, `dlt` uses the default AWS credentials (from `.aws/credentials`) as present on the machine:
 - It works by creating an instance of botocore Session.
-- If `profileName` is specified, the credentials for that profile are used.
+- If `profile_name` is specified, the credentials for that profile are used.
   If not - the default profile is used.

 ### AzureCredentials